opnfv/barometer/docs/release/userguide/feature.userguide.rst

   When network port controlled by Linux is bound to DPDK driver, the port will not be available in the OS.
 It affects the SNMP write plugin as those ports will not be present in standard IF-MIB.
-Thus addition work is required to be done to support DPDK ports and statistics.
+Thus, additional work is required to be done to support DPDK ports and statistics.

 Hugepages Plugin